khuang28jhu/bs3/README.md

 ```
    This will map the sample reads against the lamda phage library and output the [graph](#Example) ```Unconversion_Rate.png``` summarizing the unconversion rate of the data.
 # <a name="Linking w/ MethGo"></a>MethGo
-For a complete introduction of Methgo and download of its dependcies, please go to here: [MethGo Tutorial] (https://methgo.readthedocs.io/en/latest/)
+For a complete introduction to Methgo and download of its dependcies, please go to here: [MethGo Tutorial] (https://methgo.readthedocs.io/en/latest/)

+Please use toMethgo.py to transition to MethGo. toMethgo.py takes in and delivers to the MethGo pipeline the .sam ouput from the [Alignment](#Alignment) stage.